Deals5 min read

 RaptorNo current incentivesExpect MSRP

-Verdict: The F-150 XLT lease ($649/mo) is the best full-size truck lease deal available in May.
-The Lightning APR deal is the best EV truck financing available anywhere this month.
+Verdict: the F-150 XLT lease ($649/mo) is the best full-size lease in May, and the Lightning's 0% is the best EV-truck financing anywhere this month.

 Chevrolet Silverado 1500